Smartling/SmartlingHelp/_articles/gdn-setup/gdn-configuration/javascript-in-the-gdn.md

 	var message = Mustache.render(template, {username: username, role: role}) ('#Messages').append(message);
 });
 ~~~

+&nbsp;

-###Translate JSON inside a Javascript variable
+### Translate JSON inside a Javascript variable

+&nbsp;

 If you have a JSON object inside your Javascript you can use the JSON directives to identify the translatable content, but you still need to tell Smartling to parse the content as JSON.
-Do this with the <sl:translate_json> tag.
+Do this with the

+<sl:translate_json> tag.</sl:translate_json>

+&nbsp;

 ~~~
 var user = {...}
 user.buildpage = function(messages) {
 	...